List of Law & Order: Special Victims Unit characters: Dominick Carisi Jr.

 In "Sunk Cost Fallacy", while driving a victim, Jules Hunter (Sarah Wilson), to her house, Carisi's car is hit by a car ignoring a stop sign; the driver flees the scene, with the car being reported as stolen two days prior.
 Carisi is injured, and Jules is killed.
 It is implied that their car was hit by Jules' abusive husband, Nick (Scott Porter).

 In the season 21 premiere, "I'm Going to Make You a Star", Carisi leaves the NYPD to become an assistant district attorney.
 His new role finds him caught in the middle of conflicts between his former colleagues at SVU and his new boss, Vanessa Hadid (Zuleikha Robinson), at the district attorney's office.
+However, his former colleagues still consider him a friend despite professional differences and Benson attended his first trial as an ADA to provide moral support.
+Of the detectives who joined the SVU after his resignation, he gets along best with Velasco and they play basketball together regularly.

-During "She Paints For Vengeance", he is assigned his first case when a young stripper/aspiring artist (Tonya Glanz) is raped by a former athlete.
+During "She Paints for Vengeance", he is assigned his first case as a full-fledged ADA when a young stripper/aspiring artist (Tonya Glanz) is raped by a former athlete.
 Carisi initially has trouble defending her and nearly resigns, but chooses to stay on the case after encouragement from Benson.
 The next day, he handles his job more professionally by getting the rapist to show his aggressive nature, resulting in a conviction.

+Carisi marries former fellow SVU detective Amanda Rollins.
+She initially views him unfavorably when he first transfers to the SVU.
+By season 20, they develop a close friendship and he is named godfather to her second daughter Billie in the season 21 episode "The Burden of Our Choices".
 In the season 22 finale, Carisi and Rollins kiss.
 In the season 23 premiere, “And the Empire Strikes Back”, it is revealed that he and Rollins are dating.
+In the season 24 episode "And a Trauma in a Pear Tree", they marry in a civil ceremony presided by Judge McNamara and with Benson, Fin and Velasco standing as witnesses.